cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/nablablanguage.md

 ComputeDensity: ∀j∈cells(), ρ{j} = m{j} / V{j};
 ```

 The execution of a NabLab program does not start at its beginning and jobs execution order does not correspond to their position in the file.
 During the compilation phase, the data flow graph of the program is computed according to input and output variables of each job.
-Jobs are annotated with a *at* statement corresponding to its hierarchical logical time (HLT).
+Jobs are annotated with an *at* statement corresponding to its hierarchical logical time (HLT).
 The *HLT* concept is explicitly expressed to go beyond the classical single-program-multiple-data or bulk-synchronous-parallel programming models.
 The *at* logical timestamp explicitly declares the task-based parallelism of jobs.

 However, this way to schedule jobs imposes to have a dedicated tool to visualize the graph representing the program execution.
 This feature has been developed and integrated into the NabLab environment (see [getting started](../gettingstarted/index.html) documentation  for details).